-Power Button- Press the power button to turn on the computer or to enter or exit standby or hibernate mode.
+Power Button - Press the power button to turn on the computer or to enter or exit a power management mode.

 If the computer stops responding, press and hold the power button until the computer turns off completely (which may take about 4 seconds).